chrissharkey/chrissharkey.github.io/about.md

 feature_image: feature-laptop
 ---

 Thanks for visiting Tech Founder Blog.
-I'm Chris Sharkey, so far the only author on the site.
+I'm Chris Sharkey, the author of site.

 I have been the technical co-founder of three web businesses.
 My first business was [Stayz](http://www.stayz.com.au), a holiday accommodation website which I co-founded in 2001 and sold in 2006 for $12.7m.
 Stayz later went on to sell for $220m to [HomeAway](http://www.homeaway.com).
 The second business was [Driven By Limo](http://www.drivenbylimo.com.au), a hire car company which does millions in revenue in Australia, I no longer have a day to day role at DBL, but the business continues to operate profitably.